 These are technique specific.
 You will find key instructions for the techniques below.
 Aim not to talk while handing out papers, pencils etc; wait till you have their full attention.

 6. ALWAYS get respondents to interpret what they’ve done

 Allow time for respondents to feed back.
 Use your usual skills of non-directive probing to reveal the thoughts, feelings, and motivations behind what they’ve done.
 And encourage them to share and develop the themes that have emerged.

 The simplest technique of all is to use projective questioning – not how do you feel, but how do people feel?
-Participants won’t necessarily admit to using really cheap airlines, watching rubbish television, liking cheesy music … never mind socially unacceptable, its just not cool.
+Participants won’t necessarily admit to loving their old tracksuit bottoms, evading fares on the train, listening to cheesy music … whatever is not socially unacceptable or not cool.
 So a question phrased as ‘why do you think people like 1970s disco? will be far more successful than the direct approach.

 Its possible to group the different techniques by how they work, although a number of techniques could be in more than one category.
 You will notice that some techniques are just variations on others, leading to the point that YOU CAN MAKE UP YOUR OWN.
 Feel free to adapt.